hetida/hetida-designer/docs/persisting_models.md

 Apart from these two, you can write your completely own general custom adapters tailored to your specific needs and persistence backends.

 Another solution consist of using serialization/deserialization components directly from within the workflows.
 This is not recommended as its thwarts hetida designer's principles like reproducibility and separation of analytics from data in/egestion.
-Nvertheless it is explained below.
+Nevertheless it is explained below.

 **General warning on deserialization**: Deserializing executes code and therefore is a security risk - you should only load objects from trusted sources!

+### Note on model management
+As well as it does not provide scheduling, hetida designer is not a model management framework.
+It treats models as data that is put out from workflows and read into workflow inputs.

+You can of course establish analytical steps of model management like for example automatic performance measuring / evaluation as part of hetida designer workflows.

+But the "management" part, i.e. selecting the current/prod model, fallback procedures on declining performance and so on has to be implemented around the systems which invoke hetida designer from the outside.

+### Note on custom classes
+(TODO)
 ## Persisting and Loading via General Custom Adapter
 ### Built in general custom adapters